tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 For most of my tech comm career, my focus has been in creating technical documentation, which is consumed once the users become customers.
 I've pretty much been happy to let Marketing create its own content, while I create my own content in Tech Pubs.
 This approach of course leads to silos and inconsistencies.

-In my mind, I write tech docs based on raw, unvarnished information that helps people, and marketers write fluffy marketing copy that is half fiction and half fancy graphics, and we amicably exchange greetings while passing by in the breakroom.
-(It's not really that bad, but this is sort of the picture.)

 Having worked for two startups, I'm beginning to change my thoughts about the role of content marketing and other content outside of tech docs.
 Why does a startup product succeed or fail?
 Is the startup's success solely based on the product's awesomeness &mdash; those features engineers are endlessly going on about in standup meetings?
 Or is the success attributable to timing in the market?
 Or good management by the CEO?
 Are there other dimensions to success that get overlooked?

 During the holiday break, I started reading Joe Pulizzi's book [Content Inc](http://www.amazon.com/Content-Inc-Entrepreneurs-Successful-Businesses/dp/125958965X).
 I figured this might be a good way to educate myself more on the role of content marketing.